Table of Contents

 - To use ordinary care to keep its premises in a reasonably safe state

-If either an employer or business owner fails in their legal duties and that failure results in a Black Friday injury, the injured party may have grounds for a lawsuit and should call an experienced injury attorney in California.
+If either an employer or business owner fails in their legal duties and that failure results in a Black Friday injury, the injured party may have grounds for a personal injury claim or lawsuit and should call an experienced injury attorney in California.

-If you are injured on Black Friday anywhere in the state of California, do not hesitate to reach out to a reputable personal injury attorney for assistance with filing a claim.
-An experienced premises liability lawyer in California will dig deeper into the cause of your accident to determine if you have a valid claim and, if so, how much it might be worth.
+If you suffered Black Friday injuries anywhere in the state of California, do not hesitate to reach out to a reputable personal injury attorney for assistance with filing a claim.
+An experienced premises liability lawyer in California will dig deeper into the cause of your accident to determine if you have a valid claim and how much it might be worth.
 If you and your lawyer can establish that your case was caused by someone else’s negligence, you likely have a case.
 You could receive financial compensation for your pain and suffering, medical bills, and physical injuries.

-Find out if you have a case by contacting Arash Khorsandi and award-winning team of trial attorneys at Arash Law by phone (888) 488-1391 or receive a free online case consultation.
+Find out if you have a case by contacting Arash Khorsandi, Esq. and the award-winning team of trial attorneys at Arash Law at (888) 488-1391 or receive a free online case consultation.
 Our offices are conveniently located in Los Angeles, San Francisco, San Diego, Riverside, Woodland Hills, Fresno, and Bakersfield.
-If you’d like, we can come to your home, office or bedside as well.